 Dry sherry is a delicious fortified, oxidized white wine developed in Spain.
 It is much different from cooking sherry which is a low quality sherry containing added salt.

 A true sherry gets its characteristic flavor from the solera system of maturing wine.
 It requires using a complex aging and blending process in which the finished product is a mix of wine from many different vintages and ages.

 To learn more about one of Spain’s finest exports, click on the following link.
 Here an organic chemistry professor helps us more fully understand the artistry and the science behind a good sherry wine.

-5-6 pounds of chicken thighs and other bony pieces*
+5-6 pounds of chicken thighs and/or bony pieces*

 1/4 cup dry sherry (or 2 tablespoons cider vinegar)

 2 fresh stalks of celery, washed and cut in thirds

 1 head of garlic, cut in half around the middle